codedsprit/sabahi/README.md

 # bfm
-file_folder A simple file manager written in bash.
+ A simple file manager written in bash.